roukaour/simrank/README.md

 I originally wrote it to find similarities between users on [Metafilter](https://www.metafilter.com/) based on favorites data taken from the [Infodump](http://stuff.metafilter.com/infodump/).

+The example demonstrates correct output for the Figure 1 graph in \[1\].

 ## References

 [\[1\]](http://www-cs-students.stanford.edu/~glenj/simrank.pdf) G. Jeh and J. Widom.
 “SimRank: A Measure of Structural-Context Similarity.”
 In KDD ’02: Proceedings of the eighth ACM SIGKDD international conference on Knowledge discovery and data mining, pages 538−543.
 ACM Press, 2002.